 PageRank Sculpting by Siteowners and SEOs

-A number of site owners and SEOs started using rel=”nofollow” links to try to control where PageRank might flow through their websites.
+Many site owners and SEOs started using rel=”nofollow” links to try to control where PageRank might flow through their websites.
 For example, many would include one or more links on every page to a “contact” page on their sites.
-Thinking that their contact page probably wasn’t one that they would want to send a lot of PageRank to, they began to add a rel=”nofollow” in the links to pages like that one.
-Google’s head of Webspam, Matt Cutts wrote a blog post in 2009 on this practice of PageRank sculpting with a rel=”nofollow”, noting that it wasn’t really a very helpful practice, and probably didn’t work the way that most webmasters might think it does.
+Thinking that their contact page probably wasn’t one that they would want to spend a lot of PageRank to, they began to add a rel=”nofollow” in the links to pages like that one.
+Google’s head of Webspam, Matt Cutts, wrote a blog post in 2009 on this practice of PageRank sculpting with a rel=”nofollow,” noting that it wasn’t really a very helpful practice, and probably didn’t work the way that most webmasters might think it does.
 Matt is listed as one of the people who came up with the nofollow concept on the Microformats.org website.

 The patent is: